rameerez/nondisposable/README.md

 rails generate nondisposable:install
 ```

-This will create the necessary migration file, initializer, and set up `whenever` for scheduled updates.
+This will create the necessary migration file, initializer, and a job for scheduled updates.
 Run the migration:

 ```bash
 rails db:migrate